Kerry Carpenter

 Kerry William Carpenter (born September 2, 1997) is an American professional baseball outfielder for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+He was selected by the Tigers in the 19th round of the 2019 MLB draft and made his MLB debut in 2022.

 Amateur career

 Carpenter attended Eustis High School in Eustis, Florida, where he batted .463 with three home runs as a senior in 2016.
 After graduating, he enrolled at St. Johns River State College where he played two years of college baseball, before transferring to Virginia Tech to play for the Virginia Tech Hokies for the 2019 season.
-In his year with Virginia Tech, he started 53 games, and hit .272 with ten home runs and 45 runs batted in.
+In his year with Virginia Tech, he started 53 games, and hit .272 with ten home runs and 45 runs batted in (RBI).

 Professional career

+Minor leagues

 Carpenter was drafted by the Detroit Tigers in the 19th round, with the 562nd overall selection, of the 2019 Major League Baseball draft.
-Carpenter signed with the Tigers and split his first professional season between the rookie–level Gulf Coast League Tigers and Low–A Connecticut Tigers, batting .303 with nine home runs and 35 runs batted in over 47 games.
+Carpenter signed with the Tigers and split his first professional season between the rookie–level Gulf Coast League Tigers and Low–A Connecticut Tigers, batting .303 with nine home runs and 35 RBI over 47 games.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Carpenter spent 2021 with the Double–A Erie SeaWolves and hit .262 with 15 home runs, 74 runs batted in, and 24 doubles over 112 games.
+Carpenter spent 2021 with the Double–A Erie SeaWolves and hit .262 with 15 home runs, 74 RBI, and 24 doubles over 112 games.
 He returned to Erie to open the 2022 season.
 He was named Eastern League Player of the Month for May.
-After batting .304 with 22 home runs and 48 runs batted in during 63 games with Erie, he was promoted to the Triple–A Toledo Mud Hens in late June.
+After batting .304 with 22 home runs and 48 RBI during 63 games with Erie, he was promoted to the Triple–A Toledo Mud Hens in late June.